Seamless UX and HMI for Electric Vehicles —

 Confusing hierarchy

-By 2035 it will be easier for our devices to recognize what processes need to be transitioned over, and some of the process can also be handled with selected settings.
+By 2035 it will be easier for our devices to recognize processes that need to be handed over.
 In a refined concept, a lot of my hang-up with 'user agency' can actually be moved to a Settings page which you'll rarely have to interact with.

 Making it Seamless